AKC Breeder Programs & Services Reviews

 I counted 5 litters by the time that visit was over....
 Basic math skills tell me she is scheming the system and rules that exist.
 She is nothing more than a puppy mill claiming to be something else.
 The puppies were terrified of her.
 When she would walk over to the dogs, they would cower in a corner on top of each other.
 This woman should not be allowed to raise puppies.
 She shouldn't be allowed near any living creature.
 If someone spends the entire time badmouthing past customers, it's a red flag and you should get the hell out of dodge.

-Customer increased Rating by 2 stars!
+Rick increased rating by 2 stars.

-Resolution response: Aug.
+Updated review: Aug.
 16, 2019

 This was resolved to my satisfaction.
 This breeder did right by me.

-Original review: Aug.
+Original Review: Aug.
 15, 2019

 Purchased a golden retriever from Holly ** in Rock Hill, SC in February 2019.
 The dog was AKC registered as the offspring of two registered dogs.
 I discovered through DNA testing that my dog has a genetic eye condition that will lead to blindness.
 This disease only occurs as a result of mating two dogs who are both carriers of the disease.
 When the breeder Holly ** subsequently tested the registered parents, it turned out that the registered father does not carry this disease.
 This means he could not possibly be my dog's father.